 David Frum is a Canadian-American writer known for his advocacy of hawkish U.S. foreign policies as well as his often conflicted relationship with right-wing politics.
 He served as a White House speechwriter during the early years of the George W. Bush presidency and has worked for a number of rightist policy groups, including the neoconservative American Enterprise Institute (AEI).
-Frum has contributed to several major media outlets in the United States, including CNN, The Week, and The Daily Beast.
+Frum is a senior editor at The Atlantic and has contributed to several major media outlets in the United States, including CNN, The Week, and The Daily Beast.
 He has also written for right-wing outlets like the Weekly Standard, the National Review, the Wall Street Journal, and Canada's National Post.

 Frum first gained public attention in the wake of the 9/11 attacks, when he helped craft the Bush administration's "war on terror" messaging as a White House speechwriter.
 According to Frum's wife, the anti-feminist writer Danielle Crittenden, it was Frum who coined the term "Axil of Evil," which Bush notoriously used to refer to the U.S. adversaries of Iran, Iraq, and North Korea.

 After leaving the administration in 2002, he continued to advocate an aggressive "war on terror" from his perch at AEI.
 His views were vividly presented in a 2003 book he cowrote with Richard Perle titled An End to Evil.
 "For us," they wrote, "terrorism remains the great evil of our time, and the war against this evil, our generation's great cause. … There is no middle way for Americans: It is victory or holocaust."
 Several years later, in 2007, Frum wrote that "civilizations are clashing" and that "more and more [Americans] are coming to believe that Islam really is inherently hostile to democracy and the West."